Apply for Permits, Visitor Permits, Works Permits, Suspensions and Car Park Season Tickets

 - The permit must be clearly displayed with all the relevant information showing on the windscreen of the vehicle.

-- Permits are the property of the Council and can be withdrawn at any time.
-The Council will endeavour to give notice on the Permit Holder at the address shown by that person on the application form or at any other address believed to be that person's place of abode.
+- Permits and Visitor permits are the property of the Council and can be withdrawn at any time.
+The Council will endeavour to give notice on the Permit and visitor permit Holder at the address shown by that person on the application form or at any other address believed to be that person's place of abode.
 Reasons why the Council may withdraw a permit:

 - the Permit Holder has ceased to be eligible under these terms and conditions or the relevant Traffic Regulation Order, to hold a Resident Parking Permit or Visitor Parking Permits